libheartbeats/heartbeats-simple-sys/README.md

 `heartbeats-simple` libraries installed to the system where they can be found by `pkg-config`.

-If the libraries are not found, the build process will try to fetch and compile them.
+If the libraries are not found, the build process will try to compile them.

 ## Usage
 Add `heartbeats-simple-sys` as a dependency in `Cargo.toml`: